Spectrum FAQ

 Can I fundraise for Spectrum?

-We love to work with those who wish to fundraise for us and help us provide more and more events for those we support.
-Fundraising for Spectrum is easy to do and we can provide you with help at every step and also promote your efforts over social media.
-Spectrum is registered with JustGiving,Virgin Money Giving, CAF and for Gift Aid, for easy online fundraising and we can also readily supply sponsorship forms for your event.
+Fundraising for Spectrum is easy to do, and we can provide you with help at every step and also promote your efforts on social media.
+Spectrum is registered with JustGiving,Virgin Money Giving, CAF and for Gift Aid, for easy online fundraising, and we can also readily supply sponsorship forms for your event.

 We have seen such things as marathons, half-marathons, 24hr cycle rides, white-collar boxing and climbing challenges all done by fantastic people to support our work.